Underdark (band): 2019–2022: Our Bodies Burned Bright on Re-Entry

-2023–present: Managed Decline
+2023–present: Managed Decline and O Come Forth Annihilation

 Underdark began working on new material at the end of the COVID-19 pandemic, and had finished writing half of their second album, Managed Decline by July 2021.'
 Towards the end of writing, Hallam left Underdark and was replaced by Dan Blackmore.
 In the winter of 2022, the band recorded the album with producer Joe Clayton at Nø Studio in Manchester.
 Managed Decline is a concept album, detailing the long-term effects of Thatcherite neo-liberalism on a post-industrial town in the Midlands across three generations.
 Jones said that the events detailed in its lyrics were based on "an amalgamation of accounts" from people Vasquez interviewed about their experiences in post-industrial towns.

 On 5 July 2023, Underdark announced they had signed to Church Road Records and released a cover version of Massive Attack's "Unfinished Sympathy".
 Managed Decline was released on 24 November 2023, and received similar acclaim to their debut.
 Metal Hammer named it one of the best black metal albums of 2023.
 Around the time of its release, Underdark embarked on a short tour supporting Cruelty.
 The band performed at the ArcTanGent and Core. festivals in August 2024; their performance at ArcTanGent was their first with bassist Neil Sutherland.
 In November, they performed at the Damnation Festival.
 In December 2024, Our Bodies Burned Bright on Re-Entry was reissued through Church Road, which Underdark promoted with the release of a live music video for "Coyotes".

+Underdark's third album, O Come Forth Annihilation, is scheduled for release on 6 November 2026.